mbaumer/us_hep_funding/docs/_states/IL.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  837  NSF MPS grants, totalling  $181,632,984.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+837 NSF MPS grants, totalling $181,632,984.00

                                   Amount ($)
 Institution
 UNIVERSITY OF ILLINOIS              66455257